NoraBeier/laveau/README.md

 <img src="./Logo.png" width="300"/>
 </p>

-## Translation of RCLASS Atom-to-Atom information out of the KEGG database into DPO rules for the generation of Atom-to-Atom Maps
+## Translation of RCLASS Atom-to-Atom Information out of the KEGG Database into DPO Rules for the Generation of Atom-to-Atom Maps

 ## Description